JohnMCMa/DataVis/README.md

 ## Design Changes after the first submission attempt ##
 The grader noted that the `z` axis in the bubble graph code in Dimple.js controls the *radii* of the bubbles, which would cause inappropriate bubble comparisons.
 Based on his recommendations, I rescaled the basis for radius determination in Dimple.js (`__data__.r`) to `30*Math.sqrt(r)`.
 The constant factor of 30 was added to prevent Dimple.js from drawing bubbles of radii `Math.sqrt(r)`, which means even for the largest group (right-handed players), the plotted bubble will only a radius of 28 pixels.
 The number 30 was chosen to be such that the bubble for right-handed group would be similar in size as the previous one.

+I also implemented the suggested change to remove players with zero AVG and changing the title.

 While not completely related to the grader's feedback, I also edited the `z` axis from the Dimple.js object such that the mouseover text--called `getToolTipText` in Dimple.js--refers to the number of players in each handedness group in the mouseover text as "Number of players" rather than the non-indicative "name."
 As a result, the group sizes plotted on top of the bubbles were removed as unnecessary.

 # Feedback #